aymen-adj/text-analyzer--aymen/README.md

 - `README.md` - This file
 - `requirements.txt` - Python dependencies (empty - uses standard library only)
 - `sample_text.txt` - Sample text for testing

+## Future Roadmap 🚀

+While the current version relies on legacy technologies such as regular expressions, we are exploring LLM integration with the goal of building an agentic RAG system to optimize sentence and word counting.

+This includes LLM-driven tokenization to semantically determine whether a word actually “exists” before counting it, deployment on a serverless, GPU-accelerated, cloud-native mesh, and quantum-resistant analytics to ensure sentence counts remain secure in the post-quantum era.

+Stay tuned…